Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 But any presidential script is subject to real-world rewrites, and Biden faces rising pressure to weigh in more forcefully to stop the Middle East violence — as, by a scheduling quirk, he visited a city that is almost half Arab American.

 The Ford Rouge plant is in a section of Dearborn that’s estimated to be more than 90% Arab American Muslim, many of the locals strong supporters of Palestinians.
-A series of significant protests were planned to coincide with his visit.

-The president’s appearance came as Secretary of State Antony Blinken and his envoy reached out to Palestinian and regional Arab leaders in the Middle East amid ongoing attacks between Israel and Gaza’s Hamas rulers.
+Significant protests took place across the city while Biden was there.

+In a speech at the plant, Biden made only passing mention of the conflict, warmly addressing Michigan Rep. Rashida Tlaib, as she sat in the audience, saying he would pray that her grandmother and other family were well in the West Bank.

+“I promise you I’m going to do everything to see that they are,” said Biden, who met Tlaib and fellow Michigan Democratic Rep. Debbie Dingell earlier at the Detroit airport where all three huddled in conversation on the tarmac for several minutes.

-The Biden administration is conducting what it calls quiet diplomacy while declining to press for an immediate cease-fire by close ally Israel and Hamas.
-The administration is emphasizing working with allies while refraining from publicly criticizing Israel.
+The Biden administration has been conducting what it calls quiet diplomacy while declining to press for an immediate cease-fire by close ally Israel and Hamas.
+But privately, Biden administration officials have encouraged the Israelis to wind down their bombardment of Gaza.

+Officials have been told by the Israelis that the operations could conclude in a matter of days.

+The White House has made the calculation the Israelis will not respond to international resolutions or public demands by the U.S. and that the greatest leverage is behind-the-scenes pressure, officials said.
+At the same time, the White House is mindful that the longer the conflict goes, the greater chance of a very-high-casualty event or other provocative action by extremists on either side that could make reaching a cease-fire more difficult.

 All the while, Hamas rockets and Israeli airstrikes continued for a ninth day.
 At least 213 Palestinians and 12 people in Israel have died.